 - How many people clicked a specific ad or link to reach your website or landing page

 There are many other key performance indicators that you can track through online marketing analytics.
-The key point is that analytics allow for the tracking of results in virtually real-time, which means on-going adjustments can be made to online activities to improve business results.
+The key point is that analytics allows for the tracking of results in virtually real-time, which means ongoing adjustments can be made to online activities to improve business results.

 The wealth of readily available tools, and the access to real-time data, makes the testing of online activities practical and within reach of any organization.
 Testing to understand cause and effect increases the probability of achieving positive results.

 3 Eye-opening Analytics Tools

 - Google Analytics: A free tool to track and analyze site traffic data that provides insight about which keywords are generating the most visitors, and how pages on a site are performing.